Winterfellwen/VMwareReport/README.md

 CreatedBy
 SizeGB

-Hope it can help any folks need it.
+Hope it can help some folks need it.